"For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them." Ephesians 2:10

 We are a faith-based ministry – We do not and will not actively solicit support for the operational needs of the ministry, only for the children or other special projects.
 100% of the sponsorship fee we collect will ALWAYS go to the children, not to the running of the ministry itself.
 When the ministry has a need for funding, we go to God with that need, and not to man, for we know that God is the one who provides for all of our needs.

-Jessi Culyer, coordinator of the Nicaragua program, is a wife and mom of three young children.
-She has a passion for food education and is a nutrition consultant teaching people the importance of making healthier food choices.
-When we feel good, we can do more good.
-Jessi is very active in the leadership of women’s ministries at her local church, West End Assembly of God in Richmond, VA.
+Jessi Culyer, coordinator of the Nicaragua program, is a wife and mom of three children.
+Jessi co-leads Women’s Ministries at her local church, West End Assembly of God in Richmond, VA.
+She is passionate about learning the Word of God through inductive study and leading a Bible study for women to come alongside her on the journey.
+She loves eating her way around the world and going on new adventures!
 Her first ever mission trip was to Nicaragua in 2018 where she learned of His Hands Support Ministries.
 Her prayer had been that God would break her heart for what breaks His, and that He did.
-A piece of Jessi’s heart is with these sweet families in Nicaragua and is honored that God would use His Hands as a way to bring others alongside to serve them.
+A piece of Jessi’s heart is with these sweet families in Nicaragua and is honored that God would use His Hands as a way to bring me alongside to serve them.

 Extending mercy to children in Nicaragua to be free from poverty and hopelessness through nutritional support, education and family micro-businesses.